COSMIC-PopSynth/COSMIC/docs/pages/tutorials/adaptive/outputs.rst

-Applying weights at plot time is the right approach for visualising distributions, but sometimes you want an actual *set of systems* that is representative of the underlying population — for example to pass a fixed number of binaries into a downstream calculation.
+Applying weights at plot time is the right approach for visualising distributions, but sometimes you want an actual *set of systems* that is representative of the underlying population.
+For example, you may want a fixed number of binaries for further analysis that don't require any weights.
 Because the simulation deliberately oversamples the rare region, you cannot take the hits at face value; you need to resample them in proportion to their weights.

-This is a standard weighted bootstrap: draw indices from the hit population with probability proportional to their weights, with replacement.
+We provide a convenience method for this in :class:`~cosmic.output.COSMICStroopOutput`, but the underlying procedure is simple.
+It is a standard weighted bootstrap: draw indices from the hit population with probability proportional to their weights, with replacement.

 .. code-block:: python